Vavyo/Lab02/README.md

 * I'll just do my Learning Journal here next time and then submit it.
 * I was going to make the CSS prettier but it's still a bit too confusing for me.
 * I was going to base it off a game called [A Dark Room](https://adarkroom.doublespeakgames.com/) but I realized without knowing the JS behind it it wouldnt work.

+* Now updated to fit the lab 3 and lab 4 requirements.

 ***For lab 4 the driver was Ben Hemann and the Navigator was Nathan Hall***